MonkYU/TaskPaper-Atom-One-Dark/README.md

 - create colour variations (first might re-instate Pedro's favoured Orange project titles)
 - add distinction between due and overdue?

+- <span style="text-decoration:line-through;">add paragraph spacing? @done</span>

-- add subtle variation to Priority levels @done
+- <span style="text-decoration:line-through;">add subtle variation to Priority levels @done</span>

-- style the Sidebar if this becomes possible (white is really jarring against a dark theme, so I recommend hiding it and the Toolbar most of the time). @done
+- <span style="text-decoration:line-through;">style the Sidebar if this becomes possible (white is really jarring against a dark theme, so I recommend hiding it and the Toolbar most of the time). @done</span>

 ## RELEASE NOTES

+**2016-09-03:**

+- Commented out the custom font-family by default.
+[I'm enamored lately with **San Francisco** for prose (current TP default) and [**Hack**](http://sourcefoundry.org/hack/) for code.]
+You can easily insert your current favourite typeface on line 2 and remove //comment.
+- reduced the multiple line height by .1 but still tighter than the default 1.3\.
+Largely because...
+- Notes Pro: added some more professional looking paragraph and line-spacing for notes, especially if they consist of multiple paragraphs.
+[Thanks @mylevelbest for bringing this to my attention].
+- increased contrast of selection color back to One Dark default of 10% lighter than background.
+I like the mixing of text/background idea but it lends to some subtle difference between task/note selection color (especially in future theme variants!)

 **2016-08-29:**